Central Milton Keynes: East of Marlborough Street: Campbell Park

 The park, with housing either side, takes up the larger part of the district.
 It was named in honour of the first chairman of Milton Keynes Development Corporation, Lord Campbell of Eskan.
 It stretches just east of the shops and theatre down to the Grand Union Canal.
-Among the features of the park is a belvedere with extensive views over Bedfordshire to the east and a cricket ground with pavilion.
+Among the features of the park is a belvedere with extensive views over Bedfordshire to the east and the Light Pyramid, a modern beacon.
+There is also a cricket ground with pavilion.
 The Milton Keynes Parks Trust, which manages the park, grazes sheep on it to keep the vegetation under control.

 Marlborough Street (V8, B4034) runs in a cutting through the ridge, bridged by a redway (shared path) between the main centre and the park.

 West of Marlborough Street, east of Saxon Gate: the main retail/service/entertainment district

 This area is defined by the Marlborough Street (V8, B4034) to the north-east, the Saxon Gate (Saxon Street, V7) to the south-west, Portway (H5, A509) to the north-west and Childs Way (H6) to the south-east.
 The core retail district is further delimited by Silbury and Avebury Boulevards, with civic and office developments outside the Boulevards.

 The retail district includes thecentre:mk and Midsummer Place (the covered high streets that are the Central Milton Keynes shopping centres).

-The Secklow Mound, the Central Library, Milton Keynes City Council civic offices and other commercial offices are on the north side of Silbury Boulevard, which separates them from the shops.
+The Secklow Mound (the original Anglo-Saxon centre of the district), the central library, civic offices of Milton Keynes City Council and other commercial offices are on the north side of Silbury Boulevard, which separates them from the shops.
 Midsummer Boulevard runs along the south side of the Centre:MK, separating the shops from the theatre, art gallery, Theatre District, the Xscape building, pubs, sports shops and other leisure facilities.
 The civic offices were designed by FaulknerBrowns Architects and completed in 1979.

+Shopping area

+The central shopping area comprises two adjacent shopping centres, thecentre:mk (a grade II listed building, originally named the 'Shopping Building') which opened in 1979, and Midsummer Place opened in 2000.
+The centre:mk is anchored by John Lewis and Marks & Spencer.

 Xscape

 Xscape Milton Keynes is the main leisure complex in Central Milton Keynes consisting of SnoZone, a real snow indoor ski slope, a multiscreen cinema, and a number of shops, restaurants and night clubs.
-At the rear of the site is iFly, the first publicly available indoor skydiving column in the UK.
+At the rear of the site is iFly, an indoor skydiving column.